Training Fundamentals

 5. Principle of specificity - Training must be aligned with target discipline

-Training Intensity and Cardiac frequency Zones
+Training Intensity and BPM Zones

 The Five Heart Rate Zones